Miniband Generation by Surface Acoustic Waves

+Consequently, while SAWs weakly break TR symmetry, the valley degeneracy is preserved to an excellent approximation in the absence of additional perturbations.
+This degeneracy can, however, be deliberately lifted by introducing explicit TR-breaking mechanisms, for example via proximity to a magnetic substrate~\cite{ valleyDeg_Norden_2019,valleyDeg_Zhao_2017}.

-\emph{Band reconstruction---} The seemingly simple heterostructure in Fig.~\ref{fig: ASL}a supports a remarkably rich variety of band structures, governed by three tunable parameters: Dirac mass $m$, SAW wavelength $\lambda$, and SAW power $P$.
-Variation of these controls the mBZ size, minibands width, and the topological characteristics of the minibands.
+\emph{Band reconstruction---} The seemingly simple heterostructure in Fig.~\ref{fig: ASL}A supports a remarkably rich variety of band structures, governed by a few tunable parameters: Dirac mass, SAW wavelengths, and SAW power.
+Variation of these controls the mBZ size, miniband widths, and the topological characteristics of the minibands.

 To gain insight into how ASLs reshape the band structure of 2D materials, we examine a symmetric configuration of two identical SAWs propagating along orthogonal directions, such that $q_1=q_2 \equiv q$ and $g_1=g_2 \equiv g$.